Skip to Content

 Can I have an extra ticket?

-Invited Guests: Some invited guests (for instance our FNF members) are allocated more than one ticket.
-If you have been allocated additional tickets you will see an additional screen after you submit your RSVP, requesting the names and email addresses of any guests you would like to invite.
 If you have not been allocated additional tickets, or if you require more than your allocated number of tickets, we do have limited public tickets available that you can apply for.
 Information on this will be available on our website and news of when they go live will be shared first via our newsletter (see below).
 Please note that all those attending are allocated seating areas depending on their ticket – those with public tickets will have a separate section so you will not be able to sit with someone who has a different type of ticket to you.

-Members of the Public: We have a number of tickets available that will be released in mid-March (up to two tickets per person.).
-We release these on a first come first service basis and will turn off the ticketing link when tickets are sold out.
-Information on these will be shared first via our newsletter.
-To sign up for this please click this link: https://florence-nightingale-foundation.org.uk/newsletter.
+We have a limited number of tickets available that will be released at 9.30am GMT on 5 March and then a second batch later in March (a maximum of two tickets per person.).
+We release these on a first come first service basis and we will turn off the ticketing link when tickets are sold out.
+Find out more about public tickets here.

 I have been invited but can't attend, can I transfer my invitation?